Follow TV Tropes

 • Mistress of Disguise: This is a quality of all of the cyborgs — few suspect a sweet young thing to be a Spec-Ops killer, allowing them to hide in plain sight — but is a particular proficiency of the Alessandro & Petrushka fratello, who are well-acquainted with wigs, make-up, and quick wardrobe changes.

-• The tenth episode of the first season opens with Jose and Henrietta departing for a vacation to Sicily Island and having a pleasant conversation, which then abruptly transitions into Jose informing Henrietta that one of her fellow cyborgs was murdered.
+• The tenth episode of the first season opens with Jose and Henrietta departing for a vacation to Sicily Island and having a pleasant conversation, which then abruptly transitions into Jose informing Henrietta that one of her fellow cyborgs was murdered, and we cut to her dead body and the investigating officers.

 • Moral Myopia: The cyborgs kill without a qualm and are indifferent to their own injuries, but regard any attack on their handler as an outrageous affront worthy of immediate vengeance.

-• Downplayed, since most of the SWA personnel are from Italian security forces and intelligence.
+• Multinational Team: Downplayed, since most of the SWA personnel are from Italian security forces and intelligence.
 A few, however, are recruited from other parts of Europe.
-Victor, for one, is a Polizei officer from Germany and was formerly attached to Europol.
+Victor Hilshire is a Polizei officer from Germany and was formerly attached to Europol.
 Olga is from Russia and was an ex-Russian embassy employee.
 As for the cyborgs, Triela has Tunisian roots, Claes possibly has some Swedish roots due to her surname before being reconditioned, and Petruska is from Russia.

 • My New Gift Is Lame: Hilshire keeps giving Triela teddy bears as gifts, being Maternally Challenged and figuring that all Girls Love Stuffed Animals.
 Eventually, their relationship develops enough for him to ask what she wants, but she just asks for another bear so she'll have seven.
 To her annoyance, she gets another bear from someone else, leaving her with eight bears.

 • No Periods, Period: Averted.
-At one point Triela talks at length about her period, and is very irritable during the time (and storyline) when it happens.
-In the same conversation Henrietta matter-of-factly notes she doesn't have that problem because during her cyberization they took her uterus out.
+During her introductory episode Triela is in pain from her period and has a lengthy conversation with Henrietta about it.
+Henrietta matter-of-factly notes she doesn't have that problem because during her cyberization they took her uterus out.

 • Oddly Named Sequel 2: Electric Boogaloo: Gunslinger Girl ~ Il Teatrino, the second season of the anime by a different studio.